New Zealand’s government department strategies under the microscope

 The GDS Index aims to illustrate how New Zealand might strengthen government department strategies (GDSs) to be more effective, responsive, measurable, comparable and durable through public consultation, engagement and ownership.
 If government departments make the content of GDSs more useful, these strategies’ users will be better able to assess their quality and, where appropriate, to work with government to deliver better outcomes more cost-effectively.

-The GDS Index ranks each of the GDSs in terms of essential information.
-The Index does not rate the strategy as such; it rates the strategy document’s provision of essential information and clarity of communication, so readers can then assess the strategic approach for themselves.
-Each GDS is reviewed against the Scorecard (see above) to determine how well it articulates each of six elements.
-The Institute regularly updates the GDS Index so that information can be measured, analysed and tracked over time.
+Government Department Strategies Index Handbook – He Puna Rautaki ranks each of the GDSs in terms of essential information.
+The GDS Index Handbook does not rate the strategy as such; it rates the strategy document’s provision of essential information and clarity of communication, so readers can then assess the strategic approach for themselves.
+Each GDS is reviewed against the Scorecard to determine how well it articulates each of six elements.
+The Institute regularly updates the GDS Index Handbook so that information can be measured, analysed and tracked over time.

 Thank you for your interest,